We Survived the Fort Collins Bicycle Breweries Tour

 I also tasted Lee’s root beer, and, of course, counted that.

 By then it was time to pack and head back to Denver.
-We did our drive-by to taste one more at FCB as describe above, and left, vowing to come back and conqueor more trails and breweries.
+We did our drive-by to taste one more at FCB as describe above, and left, vowing to come back and conquer more trails and Fort Collins breweries.